jnmorse/react-wiki/README.md

 # Learning React.js

-Decided to start a wiki I could point people to and get people to contribute to, that can help people get started with working on React projects on [Free Code Camp][1].
+Decided to start a Wiki that people could use and contribute to, that would help them get started with React.

 ## Prerequisites